nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/pages/about.md

 <img src="{filename}/images/chris_albon_banner.jpg"></img>

 I am a data scientist, and the co-founder and Chief Science Officer at [Popily](http://www.popily.com).
 I am also the co-host of the data science podcast, [Partially Derivative](http://www.partiallyderivative.com).
-Previously, I lead [Ushahidi's](http://www.ushahidi.com) work on crisis and humanitarian data and launched [CrisisNET](http://crisis.net).
+Previously, I led [Ushahidi's](http://www.ushahidi.com) work on crisis and humanitarian data and launched [CrisisNET](http://crisis.net).
 Prior to Ushahidi, I was Director of the Governance Project at [FrontlineSMS](http://www.frontlinesms.com).
 I earned a Ph.D. in Political Science from the University of California, Davis researching the quantitative impact of civil wars on health care systems.

 In 2008, I founded [Conflict Health](http://www.chrisalbon.com/conflict-health/), a blog on the defense of health and health workers in armed conflict and political violence.
 I also wrote for the [Daily Dot](http://dailydot.com), [United States Naval Institute Blog](http://blog.usni.org), TheAtlantic.com, ForeignPolicy.com, [UN Dispatch](http://undispatch.com), and elsewhere.